Hit Man: A Technical Manual for Independent Contractors: Lawsuits

 On March 3, 1993, a triple murder was committed in Montgomery County, Maryland, by a man who used the book as his guide.
-James Perry, who had been imprisoned for a violent crime, was caught, convicted, and sentenced three times to death.
-He had been hired by Lawrence Horn, who sought to receive the proceeds of a trust fund that resulted from his ex-wife's suing a hospital over injuries to their son.
+James Perry, who had been imprisoned for a violent crime, was caught, convicted, and received three death sentences.
+Perry had been hired by Lawrence Horn, who sought to receive the proceeds of a trust fund that resulted from his ex-wife suing a hospital over injuries to their son.

 The families of Mildred Horn, her son Trevor, and his nurse Janice Saunders sued, claiming Paladin Press "aided and abetted" the murder.
 The suit, Rice v Paladin Enterprises, claimed that Paladin Press had a share of responsibility in the murders by virtue of their publication of a book that, by Paladin's own admission, could be used by criminals and would-be criminals in the solicitation, planning, and commission of murder for hire.
 In November 1997, a U.S. appeals court ruled 3–0 that Hit Man was not protected by the free speech/free press clause of the First Amendment and thus Paladin Enterprises could be held liable for a triple murder committed by one of its readers.

-On May 21, 1999, Paladin Press' insurance company agreed to settle the case out-of-court, against the wishes of Paladin Press themselves, who were confident that they would prevail in court on First Amendment grounds; however, Paladin's insurance company balked at going to court again, figuring expenses for a lengthy trial in federal court, plus the posting of a bond in case they lost and appealed, would have cost much more than the settlement.
+On May 21, 1999, Paladin Press' insurance company agreed to settle the case out-of-court, against the wishes of Paladin Press themselves, who were confident that they would prevail in court on First Amendment grounds; however, Paladin's insurance company balked at going to court again due to the expense of a potential lengthy trial in federal court, plus the costs of posting of a bond in case they lost and appealed, would have cost far in excess of the settlement.
 Under this settlement, Paladin's insurance policy paid several million dollars to the families of those killed by the murderer, while also agreeing to destroy the remaining 700 copies of the book in their possession and surrendering any rights they had to publish and reproduce the work.
 Jon Ford, Paladin's editorial director, called the settlement "economic censorship."

 The book was also cited as a source of information in a similar crime committed by Robert Vaughn Jones in 1999.
-In 2000, Paladin Press was sued again as a result of Hit Man.
-The lawsuit was a result of the 1998 attempted murder of Bobby Joe Wilson by her ex-husband, Robert Leslie Goggin, who allegedly hired Robert Jones to kill her in order to get money from her life insurance policy.
-In court, Jones testified that Goggin recruited him to kill Wilson.
-Jones said he then purchased Hit Man.
+In 2000, Paladin Press was sued again as a result of Hit Man: this lawsuit was a result of the 1998 attempted murder of Bobby Joe Wilson by her ex-husband, Robert Leslie Goggin, who hired Robert Jones to kill her in order to get money from her life insurance policy.
+In court, Jones testified that Goggin had recruited him to kill Wilson, and that he then purchased Hit Man.
 In her lawsuit, Wilson outlined two dozen points of advice from the book that Jones followed to the letter in planning to kill her.
 The suit was eventually settled out of court in 2002.